jasonyang295/PathfindingVisualizer/README.md

 A classic algorithm that guarantees the shortest path.

 ### Recursive Maze Generation
 An algorithm that will automatically generate a seemingly-random maze via the depth-first search algorithm.
-Once generated, you can use the other three algorithms to find the path.
+Once generated, you can use the other three algorithms to find the shortest path.

+## Next Steps?
+I learned a lot about front-end web dev from this project, as well as how to write the algorithms themselves in js.
+Possible next steps may be to implement more algorithms -- I've seen others use a wider variety (such as greedy best first search or bidirectional search) and to potentially integrate this project with a framework such as Reactjs.